Having a housemate during retirement can free up money for a better standard of living.

 If you have a dog or a cat, or multiple pets, then you know how expensive it is to hire a pet sitter to come to the home or board the animals when you travel.
 When you have a roommate, however, he or she can feed or walk them as usual when you’re gone – just like you’ll do for the roommate’s pets when that person travels.

-Not only will you have more freedom to travel, you can easily save hundreds of dollars or more each year on pet sitting expenses when you have a roommate to keep your pets happy and safe while you’re gone.
+Not only will you have more freedom to travel, but you can also easily save hundreds of dollars or more each year on pet sitting expenses when you have a roommate to keep your pets happy and safe while you’re gone.

 8. Pro: Living with another person is safer